arepr/omeka-s-module-transcript/README.md

 Use the zipped releases provided on GitHub for a standard install.

-You may also clone the git repository, rename the folder to `VimeoEmbed`, and build from source with:
+You may also clone the git repository, rename the folder to `Transcript`, and build from source with:

 ```
 composer install --no-dev